-- Fun Things To Do
+- Things To Do In Baguio Philippines

-- Other Things To Do
+- Things To Do In Pagudpud Philippines

-Fun Things To Do
+Things To Do In Siargao Philippines

 Visit Magpupungko Beach

+At high tide, coral stones that serve as walls of tidal pools are usually completely submerged.
 You can use the dry path leading to the pool, as getting there through the rocky coast is quite difficult because of the open sea.

 Despite the tide, the underwater crevices are clearly visible against the background of beautiful turquoise water, unlike the wide brown coral stones, separating calm tidal basins from the breaking waves of the Philippine Sea.
 You will be amazed!

-There is an Entrance fee to the beach of Php 50 per person.
+There is an Entrance fee to the beach of PHP 50 per person.

 Explore Sohoton National Park

-Go Island Hopping
+Go, Island Hopping

+Siargao has three beautiful islands Naked Island, Daku, and Guyam, which are a short boat ride away.
 A day trip of island hopping roughly costs between $25 to $35 per person.

-Explore Pansukian or Naked Island
+Visit Pansukian or Naked Island

+Known as Pansukian or Naked island, this beautiful little island got its name because it is just a bare sandbar, which means no trees, no buildings, nothing at all.
 Just pure white sand surrounded by clear emerald water.
-“Naked” strongly resembles “White Island” in Camiguin, only smaller in size, with a circumference of no more than 200 meters.
+Naked strongly resembles White Island in Camiguin, only smaller in size, with a circumference of no more than 200 meters.

 At high tide, the island is almost completely submerged.
-During the tour, you will have enough time to swim and explore its waters before heading to the next island of Dhaka Island.
+During the tour, you will have enough time to swim and explore its waters before heading to the next island Dhaka Island.

-Explore Daku Island
+See Daku Island

 Daku Island is the largest of the three islands and has a small settlement and a resort with a long strip of white sand beach and coconut palm fringe.
 Typical tropical paradise beach.

-Another interesting fact about the island, is the beach line is constantly changing depending on the season.
+Another interesting fact about the island is the beach line is constantly changing depending on the season.
 The term “Dako” is the Visaye word meaning “large” because Dako Island is the largest of the three.

+Dako is located between two small islands with a white sandy beach and coconut palm trees.
 A small community lives on the island, mostly fishermen.
-The cottages are built on the west side of the beach and are offered at a price of $14 / night, $4 / day.
+The cottages are built on the west side of the beach and are offered at a price of around $14 per night.

 The waters around the island are great for diving, fishing, and snorkeling.
 During the “Amihan” season (southwest winds), there is a good wave on the east side of the island, which makes it one more spot for surfing.

-See Guyam Island
+Visit Guyam Island

-Next stop is Guyam Island, a small private island with a small stretch of white sandy beach and an interesting collection of coral formations.
+The next stop is Guyam Island, a small private island with a small stretch of white sandy beach and an interesting collection of coral formations.

 Coconut grove adorns the interior of the island, with two or three wooden cottages for those who want to stay for a night or two.

 There is a family on the island who collects an entrance fee of less than a dollar per person.
-The island is unpretentious and just as interesting as the other two.
-Clearwater is ideal for snorkelling and fishing.
+The island is unassuming and just as interesting as the other two.
+It has crystal clear water and is ideal for snorkeling and fishing.